Sunshine Coast Grammar School

+Despite its name, the school is not a Grammar School established under either the Grammar Schools Act 1860 or the Grammar School Act 2016, distinguishing it from earlier established Grammar Schools in Brisbane, Ipswich, Rockhampton, Toowoomba, and Townsville.
+In 2016, the Queensland Parliament defined Grammar Schools to exclude "Sunshine Coast Grammar School."
+The legislation forbids a person from "establish[ing] or operat[ing] a non-grammar school under a name that includes the word ‘grammar’" and makes it an offence to "hold out a non-grammar school to be a grammar school."
+The legislation nevertheless permits Sunshine Coast Grammar School to retain its name.

 History

 The School was originally started as a non-denominational educational institute, by the founding headmaster John Burgess.

 The Presbyterian and Methodist Schools Association purchased the school from Burgess after he was forced to relinquish financial possession of the school.
 Nigel Fairbairn took over from the Presbyterian and Methodist Schools Association's Dr Evans.

-On July 1, 2006 the school officially opened its Early Learning Centre for children 6 weeks old to school age.
+On 1 July 2006 the school officially opened its Early Learning Centre for children 6 weeks old to school age.
 This added to the size of the school area-wise.

-On June 2, 2008, the school flooded after an overnight deluge of rain.
+On 2 June 2008, the school flooded after an overnight deluge of rain.
 The overnight rain came on top of the rain from the prior week.
 No major incidents were reported, although one car was caught in a creek at the school.
 The Maxwell Foley Centre for Excellence was built in 2013 and named after the former student's contributions to the Grammar School's community.